osmandapp/web/main/docs/user/navigation/routing/index.md

 ### [BRouter routing](./thirdparty-routing.md)

-BRouter routing for offline navigation.
+BRouter app can be used for offline routing.

 ### Custom routing